BYU-PRISM/GEKKO/docs/imode.rst

     m.Equation( v == x.dt() )

 Discretization is determined by the model `time` attribute.
 For example, `m.time = [0,1,2,3]` will discretize all equations and variable at the 4 points specified.
-Only ordinary differential equations discretized by time are available internally.
-Other discretization must be performed manually.
+Time or space discretization is available with Gekko.
+If the model is a partial differential equation, the discretization in the other dimensions is performed with Gekko array operations (see [hyperbolic and parabolic PDE Gekko examples](https://apmonitor.com/do/index.php/Main/PartialDifferentialEquations)_).

-Simultaneous methods use orthogonal collocation on finite elements to implicitly solve the DAE system.
+Simultaneous methods use orthogonal collocation on finite elements to implicitly solve the differential and algebraic equation (DAE) system.
 Non-simulation simultaneous methods (modes 5 and 6) simultaneously optimize the objective and implicitly calculate the model/constraints.
 Simultaneous methods tend to perform better for problems with many degrees of freedom.

 Sequential methods separate the NLP optimizer and the DAE simulator.
 Sequential methods satisfy the differential and algebraic equations, even when the solver is unable to find a feasible optimal solution.